Drug policy of the United Kingdom: Scientific data

 A multicriteria analysis of drugs by drug experts of Imperial College London published in November 2010 found alcohol to be the most harmful drug to both the user and others.
 Alcohol received a harm score of 72, followed by heroin in second on 55, and crack third on 54.
 "Heroin, crack, and crystal meth were the most harmful drugs to the individual, whereas alcohol, heroin, and crack were the most harmful to others."

 Support for law reform

-Anyone's Child are an organisation of people who's family members have been affected by the UK's drug policies and advocate for the legal regulation of drugs.
+Anyone's Child are an organisation of people whose family members have been affected by the UK's drug policies and advocate for the legal regulation of drugs.
 The organisation wants the drug market to be taken from organised crime groups and regulated with regulations including minimum age checks and quality control standards.

 The Liberal Democrats support the legalisation and regulation of cannabis in the UK.
 The Transform Drug Policy Foundation also campaigns for the legalisation and regulation of cannabis in the UK.

 The Green Party of England and Wales stated in its 2024 election manifesto that it supports "a National Commission to agree an evidence-based approach to reform of the UK's counterproductive drug laws" and supports the decriminalisation of the personal possession of drugs.